Lammes Candies: History

-William Wirt Lamme started the business in 1878 on Congress Ave., Austin, Texas.
-In 1885 he lost the business in a poker game.
-In July 1885, William's son, David Turner Lamme, came to Austin to repay the gambling debt of $800 and reclaim the Red Front Candy Store as his own.
-Since then, Lammes Candies has been family owned and operated in Austin, Texas and now has stores throughout the Texas Hill Country.
+Originally called the "Red Front Candy Factory" William Wirt Lamme founded the business in 1878, and the shop opened its doors on the 800 block of Congress Ave. in Austin, Texas.
+In 1885, William lost the business while bettering in a poker game.
+William's son, David Turner Lamme Sr., came to Austin to pay the gambling debt ($800 then, or almost $27,000 today), and reclaim the business as his own.
+The store officially reopened on 10 July 1885, where it stayed for only a few years before being moved to another building on the 900 block of Congress Avenue.